With Rachel Kleinfeld. Annual Review of Political Science 21 (2018): 215-238.

 With Colleen Wood.
 Accepted at PS: Political Science & Politics.

 The ‘hidden curriculum’ in academia represents a set of informal norms and rules, expectations, and skills which inform our “ways of doing” academic practice (Calarco 2020).
 In this paper, we suggest that relying on informal networks to provide access to instruction in these skills can reinforce pre-existing inequalities in the discipline.
 Drawing on a pilot program we developed and implemented in our own department, we provide a model for formalizing instruction and equalizing access to training in these professionalizing skills.
-Drawing on literatures on inclusive pedagogy, as well as our own implementation experience, we advance four recommendations towards scaling and transporting instruction in the `hidden curriculum' to other departments.
+Drawing on the literature on inclusive pedagogy, as well as our own implementation experience, we advance four recommendations towards scaling and transporting instruction in the `hidden curriculum' to other departments.

-"Turf war or truce: Gun control and bargaining among criminal gangs," with Sarah Z. Daly.
-Under review.
+Turf war or truce: Gun control and bargaining among criminal gangs

 Bloody turf wars and cycles of violent retribution dominate reports on the relationships among gangs.
 However, these organized criminal groups also form truces that allow them to peacefully co-exist within their delimited territories.
 This paper adopts bargaining theory and proposes that gangs escalate violence following shocks to their relative coercive capacity.
 This uptick in violence proves more likely when the gangs are more factionalized and less rooted in their neighborhoods.
 Our empirical strategy leverages one particular shock – access to firearms following a Wisconsin gun control repeal – to understand how changes in this coercive input upset the existing balance of power among Chicago’s street gangs and shaped homicidal violence in the urban arena.
 This paper has implications for scholarship on bargaining and war, organized crime, and arms control.